SEARCH & WILDFLOWER HOME PAGE

 p.
 308 Androsace septentrionalis: Add, "Very common".

 p.
-310 Orthilia secunda: The statement "especially prevalent in the foothills, rarely at higher altitudes" does not apply to the western San Juans, for there O. secunda is a very common plant at the base of montane and subalpine Picea engelmannii.
+310 Orthilia secunda: The statement "especially prevalent in the foothills, rarely at higher elevations" does not apply to the western San Juans, for there O. secunda is a very common plant at the base of montane and subalpine Picea engelmannii.

 p.
 312 Ceratocephala orthoceras: "mostly on clay soils of the low valleys, farmlands, and suburban and urban areas....